 In rehearsal and in performance, dancers are immersed in the act of creation, re-creation, and interpretation.
 They experience different choreographic processes, learn valuable performance skills, and are prepared to become the most versatile of instruments as professional dancers.

 All of the above performances take place in our home theatre, the Winchester Street Theatre.
 In 2020-21, performances have shifted online.

-Canada Dance Festival and Special Additional Performances
+Special Additional Performances

 Additionally, our students have participated in performances of the Old and Young and Reckless Together series in Toronto, featuring remounts of classic works by senior choreographers, most recently the work of Paul-André Fortier.